Romalu86/ZombieShooterMapEditor/README.md

 The post-link step normalizes PE OS/subsystem compatibility metadata for the legacy Win32 runtime environment.

+# Changes in this branch

+Limit increased to 8,192 NVid
+Support for Alien Shooter World

 ## Runtime data

 The executable expects the normal Zombie Shooter editor/game data in its working directory.
 In particular, the runtime reads the editor/project `.cfg`, `Strings.ini`, game resources and, for terrain import, `mapedit.ini`.